 Luverne is a very small city located in the state of Minnesota.
 With a population of 4,677 people and three constituent neighborhoods, Luverne is the 150th largest community in Minnesota.

 Luverne is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Luverne is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Luverne who work in sales jobs (12.52%), office and administrative support (11.56%), and personal care services (6.86%).
+Overall, Luverne is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Luverne who work in sales jobs (13.02%), office and administrative support (11.01%), and teaching (6.40%).

 The people who call Luverne home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Luverne residents report their race to be White, followed by Native American.
-Important ancestries of people in Luverne include Norwegian, Dutch, English, and Irish.
+The greatest number of Luverne residents report their race to be White, followed by Asian.
+Important ancestries of people in Luverne include Dutch, Norwegian, English, and Irish.

 The most common language spoken in Luverne is English.
 Other important languages spoken here include Spanish and Laotian.